RAW (rolling papers): Pop culture

 Rapper Wiz Khalifa dedicated a song to the brand, titled "Raw."
 The company's product has also been supported by Curren$y, 2 Chainz, Mick Jenkins, Chris Webby, Z-Ro, and Futuristic.
 In 2014, RAW partnered with Wiz Khalifa and he released his own line of rolling papers.
 Mary Schumacher of The Fresh Toast recommended RAW rolling papers to people who smoke cannabis.
 In 2022, they were added to the list of best rolling papers by Esquire.
 In 2017, RAW Black rolling papers were included on the list of best rolling papers from High Times Magazine.
 Dominic Vasquez, a customized shoe designer, has a RAW line of shoes.
 He uses RAW-themed decorations and each shoe comes with an extra set of laces made from hemp.
+In 2025, actor Timothée Chalamet and rapper EsDeeKid released a song dedicated to RAW rolling papers called “4 RAWS (Remix)” featuring the lyric “Every time I smoke, I light 4 RAWs”.
+As of 2025, the music video has over 115 million views on X.

 Legal

 On February 9, 2023, the company that owns the RAW brand in the U.S., HBI, and rival brand Republic were involved in a court case.
 HBI had been accused of having misleading information regarding, among other things, all papers being made in Alcoy, Spain, the company's charitable organizations, and being the "only" provider of organic rolling papers.
-In June 5, 2023, the court ruled in favor with HBI regarding Republic's federal claim for false advertising, but required certain changes to HBI's advertising based on state law.
+On June 5, 2023, the court ruled in favor with HBI regarding Republic's federal claim for false advertising, but required certain changes to HBI's advertising based on state law.
 The jury found that Republic had willfully infringed on RAW's packaging and marketing.
 HBI (RAW) was awarded $1,019,620 in June 2021; the court added "prejudgment interest" of $446,203, which brought RAWs total award to $1,465,823.
 After this ruling, Kesselman announced, "We intend to donate the net proceeds we will receive, now that this case is resolved, to organizations working to help small businesses in the cannabis field, particularly businesses that are startups involving individuals who were previously convicted of nonviolent cannabis related crimes."

 In January 2025, Kesselman announced that HBI Innovations had been awarded more than $8.7 million in lawsuits against a group of companies that had violated the copyright of its packaging designs.
-On the 17th of December, 2024, the United States District Court for the District of Nevada awarded HBI more than $3 million to reflect disgorgement of wrongful profits of the Defendant (NEPA Wholesale, Inc.) for the distribution of “Brocone” products in the U.S. and over $5.6 million in statutory damages for Defendants violation of HBI’s copyrights covering packaging designs.
+On the 17th of December, 2024, the United States District Court for the District of Nevada awarded HBI more than $3 million to reflect disgorgement of wrongful profits of the Defendant (NEPA Wholesale, Inc.) for the distribution of “Brocone” products in the U.S. and over $5.6 million in statutory damages for Defendants violation of HBI's copyrights covering packaging designs.